-Starting a New LLC
+Starting a New LLC in Nevada

 1. LLC Basics: A limited-liability company (or “LLC”) is a legal entity that is established to do business.
 An LLC is established so that the company is an entity that has a legal existence separate from its owners (“members”).
 If a limited-liability company is properly formed, the members’ personal assets are not subject to the company’s creditors, including judgment creditors,1 except to the extent one or more of the members have agreed to be personally liable, such as by signing a personal guarantee, by signing an agreement or note as a co-obligor, or by providing personally owned assets as security.